run-ai/docs/docs/Administrator/Researcher-Setup/template-config.md

 # Override rules

-* The User, when running `runai submit` always overrides the admin template and a template specified with `--template`
+* The User, when running `runai submit` always overrides the default template and a template specified with `--template`
-* The admin template overrides any specified template.
+* The default template overrides any specified template.

 ## Deleting a Template
 to delete a template, run: